iks-gmbh-tools/MOGLiCodeCreator/readme.md

 Just another code generator? - NO! - It's THE Lightweight autogeneration tool!

+It's provides inserting into existing files, making complete new files and building trees of files within the file system.

-It is a small standalone Tool for a quick start into model based development!
+It's a small standalone Tool for a quick start into model based development!

+It's easy to learn, to apply and to integrate in your IDE.

+It's quick in execution.

+It's failsafe because it supports Reverse Engineering: re-generate your artefacts as your wish.

-It's written in Java but made to generate more than only Java code.
+It's written in Java but made to generate all kinds of text documents.

-You find the lastest release build under application/releasedBuilds.

 * * *